 Your Internal State May Be Costing You Clients

-If not, you may be costing yourself clients.
+If you’re not checking on your internal state, you may be costing yourself clients.

 In my NLP (neuro-linguistic programming) training, we spent a lot of time focused on state management and how your internal state impacts your thoughts, your communication and the impression you make on the person you are interacting with at the time.